bahrus/xtal-sip/README.md

 Yes, it seems it would be nice for a CSS file to reference JS files directly (following importmap rules), especially because Houdini.
 So that would appear to be a next step in order to achieve symmetry and universality.

 It is interesting to note that Webpack provides a node resolver for [Less](https://www.npmjs.com/package/less-loader#webpack-resolver) and SASS, using the tilda operator.
-That would appear to be another prerequisite, in order to achieve universality.
+That would appear to be another prerequisite for native CSS, in order to achieve universality.

 CSS imports are quite closely tied to media queries, which certainly isn't often a criteria with JS, but I can see scenarios where it might be nice to specify different JS dependencies based on media queries.